codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 1. Continue with [Create and run the CI pipeline](#create-and-run-the-ci-pipeline).

 ### Create and run the CI pipeline
-Create the CI pipeline to clone the Git repo and build the Docker image.
+Create a CI pipeline to clone the Git repo and build the Docker image.
 The pipeline includes just two steps:
   * A [`git-clone`]({{site.baseurl}}/docs/pipelines/steps/git-clone/) step to check out the code.
     The clone step also uses built-in variables that ensures that the pipeline checks out the exact code described in the commit of the trigger.
 Don't worry if the exact details are not clear to you yet.